Last week one of my best friends asked me a simple question: “Do you think people can be taught to have presence in a room?”

 Nobody ever captures a room being creepy.

-If you are going somewhere, why not first try sitting quietly and becoming clear on what you want out of your social interactions.
+Beyond that, confidence also comes from being well-prepared, having a clear sense of purpose, and practicing active listening.
+Another way is that if you are going somewhere, why not first try sitting quietly and becoming clear on what you want out of your social interactions?
 If your intention is to close the deal, then you have to really believe you can close it.
 You have to exude confidence that your product is the best and that needs to come from within.

 If your product isn’t the best and you plan on lying, the other party will most likely be able to sniff it out, call your bluff, or just get bad vibes from you.
 Other people can sense when you are not genuine, whether you realize it or not.

 When I was 20, I read something by Eben Pagan called “Deep Inner Game”.
 His lesson was that no matter what pickup line you use on a woman if you aren’t truly confident in yourself you are going to fail.
-Same goes for every other social interaction.
+The same goes for every other social interaction.

 Next, start visualizing

 Want to own a room?
 Start visualizing what it means to be extremely confident and see that in your head.
 If your visualization is strong enough, you’ll actually feel what it’s like to be confident in your entire body.
 When your whole body is involved, this feeling should radiate through you as if you just walked in and nailed it.

 Most olympic athletes, professional golfers, and other high performers use visualization as a form of practice.
 Their visualizations are so intense, it’s almost as good as actually doing it.
 They practice this until they’ve convinced themselves of this confidence.

 Watch that putt drop into the hole.
 Picture yourself walking through that door.
 Visualize yourself going in for the kiss.